Ralo93/CustomerAnalyticsDashboard/README.md

 ### API Gateway

-Serves as the entry point for all user requests Forwards requests to the Feature Extractor for processing Sends raw data to the DB Service for storage
+- Serves as the entry point for all user requests
+- Forwards requests to the Feature Extractor for processing
+- Sends raw data to the DB Service for storage
-Enqueues tasks in the Message Queue for asynchronous processing
+- Enqueues tasks in the Message Queue for asynchronous processing

 ### Feature Extractor

-Processes input data to extract relevant features Stores extracted features in the database
+- Processes input data to extract relevant features
+- Stores extracted features in the database
-Optimized for rapid feature analysis and extraction
+- Optimized for rapid feature analysis and extraction

 ### DB Service

-Receives raw input data from the API Gateway Responsible for storing unprocessed data in the database Handles database connections and transactions
+- Receives raw input data from the API Gateway
+- Responsible for storing unprocessed data in the database
+- Handles database connections and transactions

 ### Message Queue

-Maintains a queue of tasks to be processed asynchronously Provides reliable task delivery to the Worker
+- Maintains a queue of tasks to be processed asynchronously
+- Provides reliable task delivery to the Worker
-Supports prioritization and retry mechanisms
+- Supports prioritization and retry mechanisms

 ### Worker

-Consumes tasks from the Message Queue
+- Consumes tasks from the Message Queue
-Makes API calls to OpenAI for advanced processing Stores processing results back to the database
+- Makes API calls to OpenAI for advanced processing
+- Stores processing results back to the database

 ### Database

-Central data store for the entire system
+- Central data store for the entire system
-Stores raw input data, extracted features, and processing results Provides persistent storage with data integrity guarantees
+- Stores raw input data, extracted features, and processing results
+- Provides persistent storage with data integrity guarantees

 ### Redis Cache

-Caches frequently accessed data from the database Reduces database load and improves dashboard performance Implements efficient invalidation strategies
+- Caches frequently accessed data from the database
+- Reduces database load and improves dashboard performance
+- Implements efficient invalidation strategies

 ### Dashboard

-Provides visualization of processed data
+- Provides visualization of processed data
-Retrieves data from Redis cache for optimal performance Offers interactive data exploration capabilities
+- Retrieves data from Redis cache for optimal performance
+- Offers interactive data exploration capabilities

 ### Data Flow

-User sends a request to the API Gateway
+- User sends a request to the API Gateway
-API Gateway:

-Forwards the request to the Feature Extractor
+1. The API Gateway forwards the request to the Feature Extractor
-Sends raw data to the DB Service
+2. Sends raw data to the DB Service
-Enqueues a task in the Message Queue
+3. Enqueues a task in the Message Queue

-Feature Extractor processes the data and stores features in the database DB Service stores the raw data in the database
+4. Feature Extractor processes the data and stores features in the database
+5. DB Service stores the raw data in the database
-Worker pulls tasks from the Message Queue
+6. Worker pulls tasks from the Message Queue
-Worker makes API calls to OpenAI and stores results in the database Redis caches relevant data from the database
+7. Worker makes API calls to OpenAI and stores results in the database
+8. Redis caches relevant data from the database
-Dashboard retrieves data from Redis to display visualizations
+9. Dashboard retrieves data from Redis to display visualizations

 ### Architecture Diagram
 The system architecture is visualized in the following diagram: